Stephan Ludwig Roth

-Stephan Ludwig Roth (24 November 1796 – 11 May 1849) was a Transylvanian Saxon Lutheran pastor, educator, and political reformer active in the Principality of Transylvania during the first half of the 19th century.
-He was a prominent advocate for educational modernization based off Pestalozzian principles into Saxon schooling.
+Stephan Ludwig Roth (24 November 1796 – 11 May 1849) was a Transylvanian Saxon educator, Lutheran pastor, and political reformer active in the Principality of Transylvania during the first half of the 19th century.
+He was a prominent advocate for educational modernization based on Pestalozzian principles into Saxon schooling.
 He also politically campaigned for Romanians to be recognized in Saxon and the coexistence of Transylvania's multiethnic population of Hungarians, Romanians, and Transylvanian Saxons.
 His reformist activism brought him into conflict with the Hungarian authorities during the Hungarian Revolution of 1848, and he was executed by the Hungarian revolutionary forces under the command of Lajos Kossuth in 1849.
 He later became a posthumous martyr amongst the Transylvanian Saxons for his progressiveness and advocating for a multiethnic empire.

 Educated in Hermannstadt (Sibiu) during his primary years, he later attended the University of Tübingen studying theology.
 After graduating, he worked at Johann Heinrich Pestalozzi's institute in Yverdon, before returning to Transylvania in order to spread Pestalozzi's educational and linguistic ideas.
 He began his career as a gymnasium professor in Mediasch and was later a Lutheran pastor in Nimesch and Meschen.
 During his time as pastor, he addressed a wide range of issues, which led to him becoming a political reformist.
 He published his ideas on guilds and promoted agricultural ideas to address rural policy.
 He became widely known for his 1842 publication Der Sprachkampf in Siebenbürgen, which addressed the Transylvanian Diet amongst debates over what should be the official language of Transylvania.
 During the Hungarian Revolution in 1848, he was appointed by the Habsburg government as the Commissioner for the 13 Saxon villages in Nagy-Küküllő, but was later arrested by Hungarian revolutionaries and executed by firing squad.
-Though widely commemorated later for his progressive ideals among the Transylvanian Saxons, his legacy remains complicated by present-day historians.
+Though widely commemorated later for his progressive ideals among the Transylvanian Saxons, his legacy remains complicated for present-day historians.
 He has been criticized more recently for his writing on Jewish people for perpetuating antisemitic stereotypes and opposing Jewish emancipation.
 Roth's life and work, however, continued to be studied as part of Transylvania's history, both educationally and politically, and he continues to be widely commemorated.